Nutrition Science (Final Year Entry)

 Our staff are active in nutrition and food science research.
 This informs and enhances our teaching.
 You will have the opportunity to carry out a nutrition-related project.
 This gives you the opportunity to work with staff on current research developments.

-Students are required to pass all modules in order to be awarded BSc (Hons) Nutrition science.
-In order to satisfactorily complete a year of full-time study, a student must pass at least eight L6 modules during the year.
+You are required to pass all modules in order to be awarded BSc (Hons) Nutrition science.
+In order to satisfactorily complete a year of full-time study, you must pass at least eight L6 modules during the year.

 Students studying together